pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 granted access using [teams]({{< relref "teams" >}}) in order to update, or even [view the organization stacks]({{< relref "project-and-stack-management#viewing-your-organization-stacks" >}}).

-Additionally, organization admins can toggle whether organization members can create stack, whether stacks admins can delete stcks, and whether staack admins can move stacks to other organizations.
+Additionally, organization admins can toggle whether organization members can create stacks, whether stack admins can delete stacks, and whether stack admins can move stacks to other organizations.

 ### Team Permissions